Rhode Island Avenue–New Carrollton Line

-The Rhode Island Avenue–New Carrollton Line, designated Route T14, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange Line of the Washington Metro and Rhode Island Avenue–Brentwood station of the Red Line of the Washington Metro.
-The line operates every 20–25 during the peak periods and 60 minutes during the weekday middays and on the weekends.
-Route T14 trips roughly take 50 minutes.
+The Rhode Island Avenue–New Carrollton Line, designated Route T14, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange Line of the Washington Metro and Rhode Island Avenue–Brentwood station of the Red Line of the Washington Metro.
+The line operated every 20–25 during the peak periods and 60 minutes during the weekday middays and on the weekends.
+Route T14 trips roughly took 50 minutes to complete.

 Background

-Route T14 operates daily between New Carrollton station and Rhode Island Avenue stations primarily running into neighborhoods unlike route T18 which is a direct route.
-The line also operates a limited stop segment between Mount Rainier Terminal and Rhode Island Avenue alongside routes G9 and T18 at all times serving only five stops.
-Local service is provided by routes 83 and 86.
+Route T14 operated daily between New Carrollton station and Rhode Island Avenue stations primarily running into neighborhoods unlike route T18 which was a direct route.
+The line also operated a limited stop segment between Mount Rainier Terminal and Rhode Island Avenue alongside route T18 at all times serving only five stops.
+Local service was provided by routes 83 and 86.

-Route T14 currently operates out of Landover division.
+Route T14 operated out of Landover division.

 T14 stops

 History

 Route T14 was originally named the Bowie-Belair Line and operated alongside the former route T12 Route between Rhode Island Avenue-Brentwood station and Bowie State University, between March 27, 1976, when both routes were created as brand new Metrobus Routes.
 Then on December 3, 1978, when New Carrollton station opened, both routes T12 & T14 were truncated to only operate between New Carrollton station & Bowie State University.
 In the early 1990s, the line was discontinued and replaced by routes B24, B25, and B27.

 Routes 84 and 85 operated alongside much of exactly the same routing, even when both routes were still streetcar routes that had yet to become Metrobus routes with route 84 operating daily and route 85 operating peak hours only.
 Routes 84 and 85 originally operated all the way between West Potomac Park & the Eastpine Shopping Center in Riverdale mostly operating via, Riverdale Road, Kenilworth Avenue, Edmonston Road, Annapolis Road, Bladensburg Road, and North Capitol Street, to Downtown Washington D.C. as streetcar routes and the first few years of being Metrobus routes in 1973.

 On March 27, 1976, routes 84 & 85 were rerouted to make a turn from Rhode Island Avenue, onto the intersection of Washington Place to enter and serve the newly opened Rhode Island Avenue–Brentwood station.
 Routes 84 & 85 would then loop back onto Washington Place and then make a turn to get back onto Rhode Island Avenue and follow the rest of their routing along with routes 82, 83, & 86, the rest of the way from the Rhode Island Avenue–Brentwood station all the way up to West Potomac Park via Downtown Washington D.C.
 The routes would also serve Rhode Island when going Southbound.